-We strive to push for and invest in an equitable, resilient, and environmentally sustainable transportation system where every resident has choices by:
+We strive to push for and invest in equitable, resilient, and environmentally sustainable transportation system where every resident has choices by:

-- Eliminating greenhouse gas emissions through increasing active transportation and mass transportation options. - Creating corridors that improve the reliability and safety of all modes of transportation. - Working with transit agencies to ensure accessible and reliable transit for all who depend on it and seek to use it. - Investing in transportation choices that meet the needs of all ages and abilities.
+- Eliminating greenhouse gas emissions through increasing active transportation by adding protected bike lines and mass transportation options. - Creating corridors that improve the reliability and safety of all modes of transportation. - Working with transit agencies to ensure accessible and reliable transit for all who depend on it and seek to use it. - Investing in transportation choices that meet the needs of all ages and abilities.